▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Activities

-How much exercise does our “Siberian Husky”?
+How much exercise does our “Siberian Husky” need??

 The Siberian Husky Nowadays it is divided into two types as described.
 In both, However, the Husky